Penina Hotel & Golf Resort

-Penina Hotel & Golf Resort is a golf resort in the Algarve region of southern Portugal, between Portimão and Lagos.
-The resort spans 360 acre and contains a hotel complex, golf courses, tennis courts, a football pitch and a running track.
+Penina Hotel & Golf Resort is a golf resort in Alvor in the Algarve region of southern Portugal.
+The resort spans 360 acre and contains a hotel complex, golf courses, tennis courts, a football pitch, and a running track.
 It is owned and operated by JJW Hotels & Resorts.

 History

-In 1966 it was the first course to be built in the Algarve.
+In 1966, it was the first course to be built in the Algarve.
 The resort's 18-hole Championship Course, founded by John Stilwell and designed by Sir Henry Cotton was originally called The Penina and has been the venue for the Portuguese Open on many occasions, most recently in 2006.
 There are also two 9-hole courses, the Resort Course and the Academy Course.